nbdd0121/ssh-idp/README.md

 # SSH IdP

-An JWT identity provider based on SSH.
+An OIDC identity provider based on SSH.

 `ssh-idp` runs as a SSH server.
 When a SSH client make connection to `ssh-idp`, it checks the public key against a preconfigured list of known identities.
 If an entry matches, the identity is confirmed, and a JWT token is signed.

+`ssh-idp` will also run a HTTP server that serves `.well-known/openid-configuration` and JWKS.

 Currently only ED25519 SSH keys are supported.